weeksie/pfa.nyc/README.md

-If you let a page sit still without clicking on it for four minutes or so you will eventually see my trusty hound, Henry pop his head up from the bottom left corner of the page.
+If you let a page sit still without clicking on it for four minutes or so you will eventually see my trusty hound, Henry pop his head up from the bottom left corner.

 ![Heny in all his glory](web/static/assets/images/henry.png)